 d) Lio Beach (relax and sunsets)

-Curiously, Lio is right next to El Nido Airport, so you’ll see AirSwift planes up close.
+Curiously, Lio Beach is right next to El Nido Airport, so you’ll see AirSwift planes up close.
 Don’t worry—it’s not dangerous, nor are there so many flights a day that it becomes a nuisance.
 However, flying drones is forbidden for safety reasons.

 e) Corong Corong Beach (sunset/drinks/dinner)